 Try “Look at That” (LAT) training, emergency U-turns, and “find it” games to teach good responses.
 Short training sessions, about 15 minutes a day, can really help.

-What should I do if my dog displays worsening reactive behaviors during training?
+What should I do if my dog displays worsening reactive behaviours during training?

 How can I find the right professional trainer for my reactive dog?